jsoagger/jsoagger-fx/README.md

 ## Bean Instances management and IOC
-EmaginFX uses a container to manage bean instance.
+JSoaggerFX uses a container to manage bean instance.
 Best practice is to not intanciate manually a component but get an instance from bean manager.

 ```java